 Teach your baby to respect your puppy

-Apart from training for your dog, make sure you teach your child to be calm and well-behaved rather than violent or aggressive.
+Besides training your dog, teach your child to be calm and well-behaved rather than violent or aggressive.

 - Teach your baby not to poke the puppy or pull its ears and tail

 - Teach your baby to approach the dog slowly, not too quickly.
 Children are easily excited and will run toward animals, which can frighten your puppy.

 - Teach your baby to leave your puppy alone when she’s sleeping.

 - Spend quiet time reading together!
 Dogs, in general, are non-judgmental and excellent listeners, which could help inspire your puppy to behave the same way.